Last Updated on January 18, 2024 by Maryam Siddiqui

 Since 2017, it is possible for students already approved and enrolled at university to travel to Portugal without a visa.
 This procedure was approved to prevent you from missing classes due to any delays.

-In this case, the applicant must schedule an appointment at SEF (in Portugal) to present the required documents to obtain the Residence Permit.
+In this case, the applicant must schedule an appointment at AIMA (in Portugal) to present the required documents to obtain the Residence Permit.

 You will obtain your Residence Permit and be able to start your course only after completing this procedure.